 Before you start trimming your hair, you need to have the right equipment.
 And by equipment, I mean a wide-tooth comb and hair shears, and not the scissors you use to open a box or cut paper.
 Why?
 Because paper scissors are not sharp enough which can result in uneven ends that are more susceptible to damage.
 Hair shears are sharper and will give you a more precise cut.
 You can shop for quality hair shears at a store online.

 Another quick tip when trimming your natural hair at home is to cut on dry stretched hair.
-You may be used to a salon curly cut but those cuts require incredible precision and skill.
+You may be used to a salon curly cut or the curl by curl method but those cuts require incredible precision and skill.
 Leave that to the professionals and cut dry.

 Now that you have your shears in hand, here are two trusted methods to effectively trim your hair.